 - 1 tsp.
 Orange Extract

-- Cranberries will pop as the heat rises, mash well with the back of a spoon.
+- Remove from heat and mash with back of a slotted spoon.

 You didn’t think I’d forget to mention that cranberries are a spectacular source of antioxidants, did you?
 In fact, According to the Journal of Agricultural and Food Chemistry, cranberries have a higher phenol concentration than any of the twenty commonly eaten fruits studied, more than grapes, apples, strawberries or blueberries.
 Cranberries have anticancer properties, help prevent ulcers and urinary tract infections as well as reduce the formation of dental plaque.
 The “Rogue Nutritionist” Jonny Bowden, recommends sweetening up tart cranberries with xylitol, a healthy natural sweetener with minimal effect on blood sugar.